eannefawcett/Classifying-Gene-Locus-by-Protein-Composition/README.markdown

 parameters to use for the model.
 Information about parameter selection in the grid searches can be found in the notebooks.

+In this modeling process, a few files were generated to assist with load times.
+- locus_19_gridsearch_best_estimator.pkl
+- locus_19_gridsearch.pkl
+- strand_19_gridsearch_best_estimator.pkl
+- strand_19_gridsearch.pkl

 Other files associated with this project being completed as a part of the Flatiron School cirriculumn are:
 - CONTRIBUTING.md